I refuse to become one of the walking undead.

 The unwell.
 The quitters, the complainers, the crybabies.
 Those who say “Oh, well, I’m fat” and just accept it.
 Those who don’t even try.
 Those who won’t get off the couch and on the road to anything but the drive-through.
 I am so done with them.

-Although I have reached what used to be quaintly referred to as “middle age” I no longer think of it as some green pasture to lay down in and count my money until I die.
+Although I have reached what used to be quaintly referred to as middle age I no longer think of it as some green pasture to lay down in and count my money until I die.
 This is my prime.

 I will not let my body spread, my willpower relax, and my determination downgrade.
 I am making a stand here.
 Like Dylan Thomas, I am raging against the dying of the light.

-I refuse to listen to “Oldies Rock” and wear “Mom” jeans and appliqué my sweatshirts with inane seasonal greetings.
+I refuse to listen to Oldies Rock and wear mom jeans and appliqué my sweatshirts with seasonal greetings.
 I won’t use the phrase “old enough to know better.”

 I am not too old for triathlons; I am too young for complacency.
 The next forty years is a long time to sit on the sidelines.
-I am not too old for CrossFit; I’m too young for life on the f***ing couch.

 I am not in the wrong place.
 I am, finally, in the right mind at the right time.

 So, step aside, I’m taking my turn at the pull-up bar.
 And I brought some bands for my girlfriends so they can take this path too.
-Get used to us.
-We’re CrossFitting for the long haul.
-We will not go gently into that good night.